 When you take into consideration how interconnected the entire world is, the fast-paced nature of today’s environment, and the fact that we’re working longer hours which leads to more stress (according to Forbes), it’s no wonder that we’re looking for a way to bring balance back into our lives.
 In this article, you'll learn how to practice mindfulness at work.

 Celebrate Mental Health Day By Practicing Mindfulness

 Mindful practice has been shown to have a positive impact on your mental and physical health.
-In honor of Mental Health Day on October 10 this year, we’ve rounded up our best tips and advice on how to start practicing mindfulness at work so you can enjoy the benefits it brings.
+In honor of Mental Health Day on October 10, we’ve rounded up our best tips and advice on how to start practicing mindfulness at work so you can enjoy the benefits it brings.

 In this post, we’ll talk about the benefits of practicing mindfulness, share tips on how to practice mindfulness at work, and helpful resources that will help you be more mindful in your life.

 As we’ve mentioned above, practicing mindfulness has several benefits for both physical and mental health.
 Even a few minutes a day can make a significant impact on your overall health and lead to lower stress and blood pressure as well as improve your focus and productivity.

 Mindfulness can be defined as the state of being present in the moment which means you can focus completely on present actions, company, and events around you.
 The best part about practicing mindfulness regularly is that it helps you reduce distractions, which in turn means you will be able to get more done.